AstreNot/Sales-Insight-Power-BI-Dashboard/README.md

 Understand Customers purchasing pattern by carrying out an analysis on this.
 This will tell what customers are buying, when they are buying and how to promote the goods to the customers.

-Thank you for reading.
+## Thank you for reading.
+Feedbacks will be greatly appreciated
-I am open for entry-level data analyst role.
+## I am also open for entry-level data analyst role.
 Feel free to contact me!